 You may own Tesla stock without realizing it, particularly if your stock portfolio includes any index funds that track the S&P 500 or the Nasdaq 100.
 What’s more, Tesla stock is included in the holdings of more than 200 different exchange-traded funds (ETFs).

-And in fact, investing in Tesla may be best accomplished by buying a mutual fund or ETF that invests in this stock.
-That way, you can benefit from Tesla’s gains (along with a broader swath of companies), ensure your portfolio is diversified (thanks to a mix of various stocks), and avoid risks associated with investing in individual stocks.
+In fact, investing in Tesla may be best accomplished by buying a mutual fund or ETF that invests in this stock.
+That way, you can benefit from Tesla's gains (along with a broader swath of companies), ensure your portfolio is diversified (thanks to a mix of various stocks), and avoid risks associated with investing in individual stocks.

 Investing in Tesla isn’t for the faint of heart; its stock is almost twice as volatile as the S&P 500, and buyers hoping for a repeat of Tesla's past performance could be disappointed.
 As a more mature company, it may not experience the same gains ahead and the stock has endured some pretty significant bumps along the way.
 Double-digit declines aren’t exactly rare, and this stock has plummeted as much as 21% in a single day.